Skip to content

 Incorporation is the process of legally forming a corporation, which is recognized as a separate legal entity from its owners.
 This process involves registering your business with the appropriate government body, which in Canada is typically at the federal or provincial level.

 You will be able to separate your personal and business obligations by incorporating.
 This is critical because, according to a study by Industry Canada, only half of small businesses make it past their first five years in operation.
-If your business fails, your assets will be protected and unaffected.
+If your business fails, assets will remain protected.

 Articles of Incorporation